SSP18SCM41S/ssekuboyina/README.md

-# ssekuboyina
+# Sushmitha Sekuboyina's portfolio

-This is my academic repository
+This is my academic portfolio.
+It uses AWS and ReactJS.